ReginaSherman/ga-project-2/project-setup-and-deployment-guide.md

   heroku login
   ```

 2. Make sure you are **in your local project directory** at the command prompt and if not, use `cd` to switch into your project directory.

   Next you'll create a project in Heroku.
 The name of your project in Heroku must be **unique across all of Heroku**.
-For this reason,  you may have try several times before you find a name that  is unique.
+For this reason,  you may have to try several times before you find a name that is unique.
 The project name in Heroku **does not** need to match your Github repository name or your local directory name.
 Replace `myapp` below with your project name.

   ```bash
   heroku create myapp